piluc/TSBProxy/README.md

 # How to use the software

-We assume that the `julia` REPL has been started within the directory `www` and the following command has been already executed.
+We assume that the `julia` REPL has been started within the directory `TSBProxy` and the following command has been already executed (after having installed all the required packages).

 ```
-include("tsb.jl");
+include("src/ProxyingTSB.jl");
 ```

 ## Reading the temporal graph

-Assuming that the file `animal.txt` is contained in the directory `graphs` included in the directory `www`, the corresponding temporal network can be loaded by executing the following command (note that, in this case, the separator between the three elements of a temporal edge is the space character).
+Assuming that the file `workplace.txt` is contained in the directory `graphs` included in the directory `TSBProxy`, the corresponding temporal network can be loaded by executing the following command (note that, in this case, the separator between the three elements of a temporal edge is the space character).

 ```
-tg = load_temporal_graph("graphs/animal.txt", " ");
+tg = load_temporal_graph("graphs/workplace.txt", " ");
 ```

 We can obtain some basic statistics about the temporal network by executing the following command.

 ```
-print_stats(tg, graph_name="Animal interaction network");
+print_stats(tg, graph_name="Workplace network");
 ```

 The result in this case should be the following output.

 ```
 ====================================================
-Temporal network: Animal interaction network
+Temporal network: Workplace network
 ====================================================
-Number of nodes 445
+Number of nodes 92
-Number temporal of edges 2669
+Number temporal of edges 9827
-Number of unique time stamps 23
+Number of unique time stamps 7104
 ====================================================
 ```